vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 7.6 Editing an Entry
 Editing an existing entry in a particular deck

-Prerequisites: Have a deck with entries present
+Prerequisites: Have a deck with entries present, no deck currently selected.

 1. Test Case: `select 1` and then `edit 2 t/hello there`<br>
    Expected: Entry 2 in Deck 1 will have its translation edited to "hello there", and will be reflected in the entries panel.